 Of the many member services of the AARC, education is given top priority.
 This objective is met, in part, by the journal, Respiratory Care, periodic position statements and the annual international convention held each fall.
 The AARC also sponsors various seminars and workshops each year, including state and local meetings as well as educational forums across the country.
-Another monthly AARC publication, The AARC Times, serves to keep members updated on AARC business as well as providing articles on the current practice of Respiratory Care.
-Respiratory Care and the The AARC Times are available to AARC members.
+A monthly AARC science journal, Respiratory Care is available to current AARC members.